mannycortez/javascript-income-calculator/README.md

-# Finsweet Developer Starter
+# JavaScript Income Calculator

-A starter template for both Client & Power projects.
+A starter template for both Client & Power projects using Finsweet Developer Starter.

 Before starting to work with this template, please take some time to read through the documentation.